How is skin cancer treated?

 Standard treatments for non-melanoma skin cancer (basal cell or squamous cell carcinomas) include:

-- Electrodesiccation and curettage: physically scraping away the skin cancer cells followed by electrosurgery
+- Electrodesiccation and curettage: Scraping away the skin cancer cells followed by electrosurgery.

 Standard treatments for melanoma include: